 Travel Packing Tips for Long-Term Trips

 Second, unless you want to schlep tons of luggage wherever you go, you must be prepared to wear the same clothes over and over.
 Laundry is quite easy to do overseas.
 In most cases you can drop it off one day and have it the next – often for a very low cost.
-Also, many budget accommodations are not the most accessible.
-Often the road does not go all the way to the hotel’s front door and it is necessary to walk some distance to get to the facility.
+Also, many budget accommodations are located in out-of-the-way locations.
+Often the road does not go all the way to the hostel’s front door and it is necessary to walk some distance to get to the facility.
 Other times, the hotel or hostel is at the top of a long, steep flight of stairs.
 The last thing you want to do is load yourself down with luggage if you are trying to travel economically.

 I travel with a medium size (no hard frame) backpack that contains all my electronic equipment and personal items, as well as a 22″ carry-on rolling suitcase.
 These two pieces of luggage hold everything I need for both warm and cold climates.
-Once I arrive at a destination I transfer my camera, phone, lip balm, Emory board, comb, flashlight, Moleskin notebook, earphones, phone charger, and wallet (with copy of my passport, credit card, debit card, and driver’s license) to a smaller backpack that is stored inside my suitcase while traveling.
+Once I arrive at a destination I transfer my camera, phone, lip balm, Emory board, comb, earphones, phone charger, and wallet (with copy of my passport, credit card, debit card, and driver’s license) to the smaller daypack that is stored inside my suitcase while traveling.

 Here are my travel packing tips about what to carry and how to carry it: